Position: Multimodal Large Language Models Can Significantly Advance Scientific Reasoning: How MLLMs Benefit Scientific Reasoning

 \textbf{Simulation and Hypothesis Testing.} MLLMs also possess the ability to perform simulation and hypothesis testing, a fundamental part of scientific reasoning \cite{qi2023large}.
 For example, in physics, MLLMs can simulate the effect of various forces on an object, predict outcomes, and validate those predictions against real-world data or experiments \cite{melko2024language,gao2024large,yu2024climsim}.
-This capacity allows MLLMs to conduct scientific inquiries in a manner akin to human researchers, testing hypotheses and refining conclusions.
-In biology, given a diagram of an ecological system, an MLLM can hypothesize how a change in one species' population might impact the entire ecosystem, testing these hypotheses by comparing them to real-world ecological data \cite{morera2024foundation}.
+This capacity allows MLLMs to conduct scientific inquiries in a manner akin to human researchers, testing hypotheses and refining conclusions \cite{morera2024foundation}.

-Despite these strengths, hypothesis testing is constrained by the quality and quantity of available data, which in some scientific domains remains insufficient or incomplete.
+Despite these strengths, hypothesis testing is constrained by the quality \& quantity of available data, which in some scientific domains remains insufficient or incomplete.
 This limits the generalizability and reliability of MLLMs in tasks requiring deep, multistep reasoning \cite{xiong2024improving}.